carlomasoni/hloa-portfolio/README.md

 ## ---------- To - Do: ----------
 ```
 -> Remove the RFRR from the sharpe calculation [DONE]
--> compare to market weights []
--> ensure HLOA is finding optimal solutions on n10 problems [SORT OF DONE]
+-> ensure HLOA is finding optimal solutions on n10 problems [DONE]
 -> rework data collection to work offline for testing []
--> use fred rather than yfinance

 ```